Shazwazza/Articulate/BUILD.md

 not normally pass a version.

-Both lanes share `wwwroot/App_Plugins/Articulate/BackOffice/`, so `BuildAsync` wipes it before each build to keep per-lane Vite output from leaking.
+Both lanes share `wwwroot/App_Plugins/Articulate/BackOffice/`, so `BuildAsync` wipes it — and deletes the per-lane Vite stamp — before each build to keep per-lane output from leaking and force the incremental `BuildBackofficeClient` target to run (otherwise a surviving stamp makes Vite skip and the package ships without BackOffice bundles).
 Follow-up: add the resolved app version to `@(ClientBuildInput)` in `BuildBackofficeClient` so Vite's incremental check invalidates on lane/version change and the wipe becomes unnecessary.

 ## NuGet lock files